-I conser School" t to be a Card holder on the following Business Charge Card account held by << School >>["the Busines Charge Card Issuer - Card Nu mber that I have read the << School >> Business Charge Card Policy ["the Policy"] and that I will abide ms and conditions.
-In partio ular, I acknowledge and agree that: 2.
-3. will use the Card only to purchase goods/services on behalf of the School and will not use the account for any personal expenditure. will only purchase goods/services in accordance with the Policy. will take care of the Card whilst in my possession to avoid its loss or theft.
-5. will not disclose the PIN number to any other person will only use the Card security number for online purchases where a security number is requested and only on a secure website. will not use the Card to withdraw cash. understand that immediately, on discovery of the loss or theft of the Card, I will notify: a.
-The issuing bank b.
-The School Finance Manager or Headteacherc.
-The police (in the event of theft only) understand that I am liable for all charges on the account which relate to transactions that have not been conducted in accordance with this Policy. accept that I must reimburse the School promptly should I cause the account to incur any unauthorised charges and, in the absence of prompt reimbursement, I authorise the School to recover all such unauthorised amounts by deduction from any amounts otherwise owing to me by the School, including, but not limited to, salary and expenses.
-10. agree that when not required for purchase, I will return the Card the Finance Manager for safekeeping in the School safe.
-11. agree that if I cease to be employed by the School I will return the Card to the School Finance Manager immediately.
-Agreed py: Name: Date:
+I consent to be a Card holder on the following Business Charge Card account held by << School >>["the School"]

+Business Charge Card Issuer - Card Number

+I confirm that I have read the << School >> Business Charge Card Policy ["the Policy"] and that I will abide by its terms and conditions.
+In particular, I acknowledge and agree that:

+- 1. I will use the Card only to purchase goods/services on behalf of the School and will not use the account for any personal expenditure. - 2.
+I will only purchase goods/services in accordance with the Policy. - 3.
+I will take care of the Card whilst in my possession to avoid its loss or theft. - 4.
+I will not disclose the PIN number to any other person - 5.
+I will only use the Card security number for online purchases where a security number is requested and only on a secure website. - 6.
+I will not use the Card to withdraw cash. - 7.
+I understand that immediately, on discovery of the loss or theft of the Card, I will notify: - a.
+The issuing bank - b.
+The School Finance Manager or Headteacher - c.
+The police (in the event of theft only) - 8.
+I understand that I am liable for all charges on the account which relate to transactions that have not been conducted in accordance with this Policy. - 9.
+I accept that I must reimburse the School promptly should I cause the account to incur any unauthorised charges and, in the absence of prompt reimbursement, I authorise the School to recover all such unauthorised amounts by deduction from any amounts otherwise owing to me by the School, including, but not limited to, salary and expenses. - 10.
+I agree that when not required for purchase, I will return the Card the Finance Manager for safekeeping in the School safe. - 11.
+I agree that if I cease to be employed by the School I will return the Card to the School Finance Manager immediately.